socialvibe/truex-ad-renderer-web-integration/README.md

 ### Code Sample

-To actually integrate the true[X] ad renderer, one has to create and invoke it during your app's video playback when the time of an ad break is reached.
+To actually integrate the TrueX ad renderer, one has to create and invoke it during your app's video playback when the time of an ad break is reached.

 The following code provides an example of the style of how to integration to TAR, once a Truex ad has been detected